 9. The Courage to Redesign

-The Pittsburgh International Airport didn’t need another facelift.
-It needed a reset.
-And that’s exactly what it’s getting, not just a physical transformation but a philosophical one.
+The Pittsburgh International Airport didn’t need a little facelift.
+It needed a serious reset.
+And that’s exactly what it’s getting.

 That courage to rethink, rebuild, and reintroduce yourself to the world is something every business leader should be watching closely.
-Cassotis didn’t just reinvent an airport.
-She redefined a mindset.
+While Cassotis was reinventing an airport, she was also redefining a mindset.

 Maybe that’s the biggest takeaway of all.
 Pittsburgh’s best chapters start when someone decides it’s time to do things differently.